Cedarville Accommodations and Services

 Disability Services provides equal access for individuals who are deaf or hearing impaired.
 To ensure that students have appropriate services, it is essential that students contact Disability Services once they are accepted and have committed to attending Cedarville University.
 Given the nature of this accommodation, timely notice is essential for arranging appropriate accommodations.
 Current students should request accommodations after completing their course schedule and registration for the next term.

-Students with disabilities who have state-issued disability license plates or placards must register their cars with campus safety.
-Students with temporary disabilities must apply with campus safety for a Temporary Handicap Pass.
+Students with disabilities who have state-issued disability license plates or placards must register their cars with campus security.
+Students with temporary disabilities must apply with campus security for a Temporary Handicap Pass.

 Housing and Meal Plan Accommodations